Economic vs. non-economic damages explained

 Why One Feels Real and the Other Doesn't

 This is also why documentation matters.
 If you kept a pain journal, if you have therapist notes describing how the injury affected you emotionally, if you have testimony from people who know you about how much your life has changed — all of this feeds into the non-economic damages calculation.
-The more you can show the reality of how the injury has affected your life, the stronger your argument for a higher multiplier or higher per diem rate.
+The more you show the reality of how the injury has affected your life, the stronger your argument for a higher multiplier or higher per diem rate.

 State Damage Caps: When the Law Limits What You Can Recover

+Some states limit how much you can recover for pain and suffering through damage caps—a legal ceiling that applies regardless of actual suffering.
 Here's where things get complicated in a way that varies from state to state.
 Some states cap non-economic damages.
 This means that even if your case is worth significantly more, the law won't let you recover beyond a certain limit for pain and suffering.

 These caps vary widely and sometimes seem arbitrary.
 Some states have no cap at all.
 Others cap non-economic damages at 250,000 dollars.
 Some cap them at 500,000 dollars.
 A few states tie the cap to a specific multiple of medical expenses.
 Some cap non-economic damages only in certain types of cases, like medical malpractice, while leaving other injury cases uncapped.

 If you live in a state with damage caps, this affects what your case is worth regardless of how much you suffer.
 Let's say you have a permanent spinal injury that causes chronic pain and emotional distress.
-Your attorney calculates that a jury might award 600,000 dollars in non-economic damages.
+Your attorney calculates that a jury awards 600,000 dollars in non-economic damages.
 But your state has a 250,000 dollar cap on non-economic damages.
 That's the ceiling, period.
-You can't recover more than 250,000 dollars for pain and suffering in that state, even if a jury thinks your suffering is worth more.
+You can't recover more than 250,000 dollars for pain and suffering in that state, even if a jury believes your suffering is worth more.

 Putting It Together: How Damages Drive Your Settlement

+Economic and non-economic damages combine to form your case's total settlement value, with non-economic damages typically representing the majority of recovery in serious injury cases.
 Now that you understand the categories, here's how they actually work in practice.
 Your attorney is building an argument about what your case is worth.
 They start with economic damages because those are documented and defensible.
 They calculate every medical bill, every lost paycheck, every out-of-pocket expense.
 This becomes the foundation.

 Together, these numbers become the demand — the amount your attorney says the case is worth.
 The insurance company does a similar calculation on their side, often arriving at a lower number.
 The negotiation is finding the middle ground between these estimates.

-It also helps you understand why you might feel like the settlement offer is too low.
+It also helps you understand why you feel like the settlement offer is too low.
 If you're thinking about how much your pain has affected you, you're thinking about non-economic damages.
 But if the insurance company is anchoring their offer to a lower multiplier, they're valuing that same pain differently.
 This is not a misunderstanding.
 It's a difference in perspective about what your suffering is worth.

 The System Isn't Perfect, But It Tries

+The damages framework separates economic from non-economic harms and uses multipliers and per diems to create defensible settlement positions, even though no system fully captures the reality of human suffering.
 The reason the damages system is structured this way — separating economic from non-economic, using multipliers and per diems, accounting for state caps — is that the law is trying to be both systematic and fair.
 It can't just say "pain is priceless" because then no case could settle and everyone would go to trial.
 It has to create a framework that allows both sides to negotiate from defensible positions.

 But what the system does is provide a vocabulary for negotiating over something intangible.
-Instead of just saying "I suffered," you can say "I suffered for 300 days at a daily rate," or "I suffered with a severity that multiplies my actual costs by four times."
+Instead of just saying "I suffered," you say "I suffered for 300 days at a daily rate," or "I suffered with a severity that multiplies my actual costs by four times."
 Your attorney can point to comparable cases and jury awards and say, "Here's what similar suffering has been valued at in this jurisdiction."
-That's not perfect, but it's a lot better than having no framework at all.
+That's not perfect, but it's far better than having no framework at all.

-Your job is understanding how your actual economic and non-economic damages fit into this framework, and trusting your attorney to translate your lived experience into a settlement number that reflects what the legal system thinks is fair.
+Your job is understanding how your actual economic and non-economic damages fit into this framework, and trusting your attorney to translate your lived experience into a settlement number that reflects what the legal system believes is fair.
 The number sitting on the table in settlement negotiations is the system's best answer to the question of what your injury is worth.
 Whether that number is right for you is something you and your attorney can work through together.

 Learn Injury Law is an educational resource.
 We do not provide legal advice and we are not a law firm.
 The information in this article is general in nature and may not apply to your specific situation.
-Damage law varies significantly by state, including whether and how non-economic damages are capped, and how courts and juries calculate their value.
-If you have a pending personal injury claim, consult with a qualified attorney licensed in your jurisdiction to understand what economic and non-economic damages might be available in your case and what your case is likely worth given your state's specific laws.
+Personal injury law, liability rules, and settlement practices vary significantly by state and jurisdiction.
+If you are considering legal action, consult with a qualified attorney licensed in your state.